 Facing a levy can feel overwhelming, but there are several steps taxpayers can take to stop or reduce its impact.
 Acting quickly is critical since banks must freeze their accounts soon after receiving a notice.
 The following strategies explain how to respond and protect essential income.

-The fastest way to stop a levy is to pay the tax debt fully.
+The fastest way to stop a levy is to pay the tax debt in full.
 Once the Department of Revenue receives payment, it will instruct the bank to release any remaining funds.
 This approach may be difficult for many taxpayers, but it guarantees that the levy is lifted immediately.

-The Montana Code Annotated includes a Taxpayer Bill of Rights that guarantees due process.
+The Montana Code Annotated includes a Taxpayer Bill of Rights under MCA 15-1-222 that guarantees due process.
 It requires the Department of Revenue to provide clear notice, opportunities to appeal, and the ability to request payment arrangements.
 These protections prevent enforcement from becoming overly harsh or unfair.

-By understanding these rights, taxpayers can proactively defend their property, claim exemptions, and maintain access to necessary funds.
+By understanding these rights, taxpayers can proactively defend their property, claim exemptions, and maintain access to the funds they need.

 Ignoring a Montana bank levy can create immediate hardship and long-term problems.
 When a taxpayer fails to respond, the Department of Revenue continues collection, often with escalating consequences.
 Acting early is always less costly than waiting.